 Etiology of Calcium Pyrophosphate Arthritis

-The cause of calcium pyrophosphate arthritis is unknown.
-Frequent association with other conditions, such as trauma (including surgery), hypomagnesemia Hypomagnesemia Hypomagnesemia is serum magnesium concentration 1.8 mg/dL ( 0.70 mmol/L).
-Causes include inadequate magnesium intake and absorption or increased excretion due to hypercalcemia or drugs such... read more , hyperparathyroidism Pathophysiology Hypercalcemia is a total serum calcium concentration > 10.4 mg/dL (> 2.60 mmol/L) or ionized serum calcium > 5.2 mg/dL (> 1.30 mmol/L).
-Principal causes include hyperparathyroidism, vitamin... read more , gout Gout Gout is a disorder caused by hyperuricemia (serum urate > 6.8 mg/dL [> 0.4 mmol/L]) that results in the precipitation of monosodium urate crystals in and around joints, most often causing recurrent... read more , hemochromatosis Hereditary Hemochromatosis Hereditary hemochromatosis is a genetic disorder characterized by excessive iron (Fe) accumulation that results in tissue damage.
-Manifestations can include systemic symptoms, liver disorders... read more , and old age, suggests that calcium pyrophosphate dihydrate (CPPD) crystal deposits are secondary to degenerative or metabolic changes in the affected tissues.
+The cause of CPP arthritis is unknown.
+CPP arthritis is frequently associated with other conditions, such as trauma (including surgery), hypomagnesemia Hypomagnesemia Hypomagnesemia is serum magnesium concentration < 1.8 mg/dL (< 0.70 mmol/L).
+Causes include inadequate magnesium intake and absorption or increased excretion due to hypercalcemia or drugs... read more , hyperparathyroidism Pathophysiology Hypercalcemia is a total serum calcium concentration > 10.4 mg/dL (> 2.60 mmol/L) or ionized serum calcium > 5.2 mg/dL (> 1.30 mmol/L).
+Principal causes include hyperparathyroidism... read more , gout Gout Gout is a disorder caused by hyperuricemia (serum urate > 6.8 mg/dL [> 0.4 mmol/L]) that results in the precipitation of monosodium urate crystals in and around joints, most often causing recurrent... read more , hemochromatosis Hereditary Hemochromatosis Hereditary hemochromatosis is a genetic disorder characterized by excessive iron (Fe) accumulation that results in tissue damage.
+Manifestations can include systemic symptoms, liver disorders... read more , hypophosphatasia Congenital Hypophosphatasia Congenital hypophosphatasia is absence or low levels of serum alkaline phosphatase due to mutations in the gene encoding tissue-nonspecific alkaline phosphatase (TNSALP).
+Because serum alkaline... read more , Gitelman syndrome Bartter Syndrome and Gitelman Syndrome Bartter syndrome and Gitelman syndrome are autosomal recessive renal disorders characterized by fluid, electrolyte, urinary, and hormonal abnormalities, including renal potassium, sodium, chloride... read more , X-linked hypophosphatemic rickets Hypophosphatemic Rickets Hypophosphatemic rickets is a disorder characterized by hypophosphatemia, defective intestinal absorption of calcium, and rickets or osteomalacia unresponsive to vitamin D. It is usually hereditary... read more , familial hypocalciuric hypercalcemia Familial hypocalciuric hypercalcemia Hypercalcemia is a total serum calcium concentration > 10.4 mg/dL (> 2.60 mmol/L) or ionized serum calcium > 5.2 mg/dL (> 1.30 mmol/L).
+Principal causes include hyperparathyroidism... read more , and old age.
+These associations suggest that calcium pyrophosphate dihydrate (CPPD) crystal deposits may be caused by degenerative or metabolic changes in the affected tissues.

 Some cases are familial, usually transmitted in an autosomal dominant pattern, with complete penetration by age 40.

-Recent studies indicate that the ankyrin (ANK) protein is a central factor in producing excess extracellular pyrophosphate, which promotes CPPD crystal formation.
-ANK protein is a putative transporter of intracellular and microvesicle pyrophosphate to the extracellular location where CPPD crystals form.
+The ankyrin (ANK) protein is a central factor in producing excess extracellular pyrophosphate, which promotes CPPD crystal formation.
+ANK protein is a transporter of intracellular and microvesicle pyrophosphate to the extracellular location where CPPD crystals form.

 Symptoms and Signs of Calcium Pyrophosphate Arthritis

-Acute, subacute, or chronic arthritis can occur, usually in the knee or other large peripheral joints; thus, calcium pyrophosphate crystal disease can mimic many other forms of arthritis.
-Acute flares are sometimes similar to gout but are usually less severe.
-There may be no symptoms of calcium pyrophosphate arthritis between flares or continuous low-grade symptoms in multiple joints, similar to rheumatoid arthritis or osteoarthritis.
+Acute, subacute, or chronic arthritis can occur, usually in the knee, wrist, or other large peripheral joints; thus, calcium pyrophosphate crystal disease can mimic many other forms of arthritis.
+Acute flares are similar to gout but vary more in intensity, tend to be more protracted, and are often more difficult to treat.
+There may be no symptoms of CPP arthritis between flares or continuous low-grade symptoms in multiple joints, similar to rheumatoid arthritis or osteoarthritis.
 These patterns tend to persist for life.

 Diagnosis of Calcium Pyrophosphate Arthritis